Ikaros Math Functions

 float ** multiply(float ** r, float ** a, float ** b, int sizex, int sizey);

 The function multiply can also be used to perform a multiplcation between a matrix and a vector.
 The matrix a has sizey rows and sizex columns.
 The array b has sizex elements, and the result array r has sizey elements.
-The follwing syntax is used:
+The following syntax is used:

 float * multiply(float * r, float ** a, float * b, int sizex, int sizey);